In today’s guide, you’ll learn how to set up a work bullet journal.

 Tuesday is my writing day when I come up with titles, headlines, intro, and final thoughts and write text.

-On Wednesday I make photos, edit them and create social media graphics.
+On Wednesday I take photos, edit them, and create social media graphics.

 Thursday is a perfect day for proofreading, inserting all kinds of links, and scheduling pins.